rabbit-ear/rabbit-ear-app/readme.md

 - [ ] style modal popups
 - [ ] create custom UI elements (radio, slider, buttons)
 - [ ] glitchy graphics, need to (secretly) scale up the graphics.
-- [ ] selecting vertices, vertices are no longer being shown.
+- [x] selecting vertices, vertices are no longer being shown.
+- [ ] right mouse click changes to camera to pan around.

 - [x] finish menu events
-- [ ] snap to SQRT2 points
 - [ ] "reassign selected" doesn't work
 - [ ] menu boolean, checkmark reflecting state (Show/Hide)

-- [ ] bring back keyboard shortcuts (that are not menu items)
+- [x] bring back keyboard shortcuts (that are not menu items)
 - [x] bring back basic drag and drop
 - [ ] implement drag and drop into the frames window (append instead of replace)

-- [ ] folded form should report when it cannot fold the crease pattern (and not show it)
+- [x] folded form should report when it cannot fold the crease pattern (and not show it)
 - [ ] hovering on folded form/simulator shows dots on crease pattern

-- [ ] recode axioms 4-7 to use new system of embeded execute methods
+- [x] recode axioms 4-7 to use new system of embeded execute methods
 - [ ] foldedLine tool should re-assign existing creases that lay along the path.
 - [ ] rabbit ear tool. except make it the straight skeleton. only works for convex shapes.